ouchyoff/0h734509.exe-sounds/README.md

 # 0h734509.exe-sounds
-basically just sounds for 0h734509.exe. make sure you use 0h734509.exe for the name
+Basically just sounds for 0h734509.exe.
+Make sure you use 0h734509.exe for the name if you're using the sounds.